 Trakkit THS – Smart WiFi Temperature Sensor

-The App for Desktop and Mobile is located here.
+The App for Desktop is here.
+Mobile is located in the App Store.

 Temperature Monitoring for Vacation Homes & Cabins